monkeywidget/argotifier/README.md

 - restructure project for ruby on rails
 - PostgreSQL setup
 - basic REST with controller and model tests
+- REST with tests for words model and controller

 Incomplete Tasks
 ----------------

-- basic REST with tests for
+- REST with tests for translations model and controller
-	- words
-	- sentences
+- REST with tests for sentences model and controller
-	- translations
-	- paragraphs
+- REST with tests for paragraphs model and controller
-	- documents
+- REST with tests for documents model and controller

 - assertions in jasmine tests for stories
 - view page (with jasmine tests and mock data)